 3) The battery is overheating.

 Each lithium-ion battery has a safe operating area, which establishes the highest temperature that your phone battery can endure, and unfortunately, their biggest enemy is extreme heat.
-So if you usually subject your phone to extremely high temperatures above 40 degrees Celsius, your phones battery life could be significantly affected or even degraded.
+So if you usually subject your phone to extremely high temperatures above 40 degrees Celsius, your phone's battery life could be significantly affected or even degraded.

-So how can we solve this problem?
-Well, you simply need to keep an eye on the temperature.
+You simply need to keep an eye on the temperature.